-We were dropped off at the town of Mar-O together with some other passengers who were also bound to Tinglayan.
-We were asked to wait for the meantime because the jeepney had to get uphill to take the passengers bound to Buscalan.
+We were dropped off at the town of Mar-O together with some other passengers who were also heading to Tinglayan.
+The driver told us to wait for the meantime because the jeepney needed to drop off passengers near Buscalan.

-We got our initial encounter of what Kalinga community is at the town of Mar-O. We acquainted ourselves with the locals and the community.
-We made ourselves busy by socializing with the locals and watching native pigs and kids play around.
+In the town of Mar-O, we had our first glimpse of how Kalinga community is.
+We acquainted ourselves with the locals.
+We made ourselves busy by socializing with the people and watching native pigs and kids play around.
 It’s quite interesting that native pigs are more plenty than any other animals that were freely roaming around.
 The town also has one of the great viewpoints wherein you can have a scenic view of the mountains and rice terraces.
 We were also able to see Bugnay Village from the main road.
 If we only knew that our jeepney wouldn’t be coming back sooner, we could have gone to that nearby village and perhaps see what life seems like in that village.

-One of the co-workers from the jeepney came back to the town and broke the news that the jeepney encountered a broken tire.
+One locals came back to the town and told all of us that the jeepney had another broken tire.
 We realized that we still would be waiting for more hours before the jeepney to arrive; hence, we went to the nearby store and bought some canned goods and biscuits to eat.
 We were already famished.
 We weren’t able to have a decent lunch when we were in Bontoc.